Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 'Really good open source software' doesn't say much.
 The business model, if there is one at all, depends very much on the audience you target.
 Enterprise companies will have different incentives to pay you than school kids do.
 There's quite a difference between making money from the 1000th Flappy Birds clone, or from some financial statistics system that may change a business forever.

-Perhaps if your goal is to make a living writing software, get yourself a well-paying job as a developer or start your own c
+Perhaps if your goal is to make a living writing software, get yourself a well-paying job as a developer or start your own closed-source business, and make open source programs on the side without a business model.

 Re: (Score:2)